PGCE Secondary School Direct (German) / Overview

 - View full page

 - Postgraduate Certificate in Education (PGCE)

 - Entry requirements

 - Minimum 2:2 honours degree.
-If you are not a native German speaker, approximately 50% or more of your degree content should have focused on German.
+If you are not a native or bilingual German speaker, approximately 50% or more of your degree content should have focused on German.

 - A strong academic record at A-level (or equivalent), including French, German or Spanish.